Indiana Jones and the Temple of Doom: Editing

 "After I showed the film to George [Lucas], at an hour and 55 minutes, we looked at each other," Spielberg remembered.
 "The first thing that we said was, 'Too fast'.
 We needed to decelerate the action.
 I did a few more matte shots to slow it down.
 We made it a little bit slower, by putting breathing room back in so there'd be a two-hour oxygen supply for the audience."

 Release

 Box office

 Temple of Doom was released on May 23, 1984, in the United States, accumulating a record-breaking $45.7 million in its first week.
 The film went on to gross $333.1 million worldwide, with $180 million in North America and $153.1 million in other markets.
 The film had the highest opening weekend of 1984, and was that year's highest-grossing film (third in North America, behind Beverly Hills Cop and Ghostbusters).
 It was also the tenth highest-grossing film of all time during its release.
 It sold an estimated 53,532,800 tickets in the United States.
+In South Korea, the film recorded 808,492 admissions in Seoul following its release on May 8, 1985, ranking second at the box office that year behind The Killing Fields.